 The Grand Canyon may steal the spotlight, but there are other natural wonders in the Flagstaff vicinity as well.
 The Meteor Crater is also a spectacular natural site well within driving distance of Flagstaff.
 Roughly 550 feet deep and 2.4 miles across, the crater was formed when a meteor slammed into the Earth over 50,000 years ago.
 The site is often considered to be one of the most impressive craters in the world because of its size and lack of vegetation obscuring the view.
 Visitors can hike around the rim of the crater and see artifacts in the visitor’s center from the Apollo space missions, that once trained here because NASA deemed it a good stand-in for the lunar surface.

-Another stunning natural feature is the fossilization found at Petrified Forest National Park.
+Enjoy your next family reunion in Arizona with another stunning natural feature; the fossilization found at Petrified Forest National Park.
 The park derives its name from the remarkable fossilized trees found throughout the park, formed when a unique set of natural circumstances caused the wood in the trees to gradually be replaced by silica and a variety of impurities.
 The result was rainbow-colored trees made entirely out of stone.
 There are more than just the trees in the park, though; the scenic Painted Desert and ancient Indian houses also make this trip worth your while.